-For Trainer-led classes, you’ll use six essential punches on Liteboxer’s Shield incorporating uppercuts and defensive movements.
+For Trainer Classes, you’ll use six essential punches on Liteboxer’s Shield incorporating uppercuts and defensive movements.
 Generally speaking, if you’re right handed, you will use an orthodox stance, standing with your left foot in front -- if you’re left handed, you will use a southpaw stance, standing with your right foot in front.
-You can adjust your stance setting by going to “More” at the bottom right-hand corner of your screen, and then tapping “Preferences.”
+You can adjust your stance setting by going to “Settings” at the top right-hand corner of your screen, and then tapping on "Southpaw Mode.”

-Focus on striking Liteboxer's Shield, instead of pushing through the Shield.
-Since the Shield is stationary, strike with intent and purpose.
+Focus on striking the targets with intent and purpose, instead of pushing through the Liteshield.
 This will not only help avoid unnecessary wrist strain, but also allow you to keep up with the tempo and hit on the right beat.
 Reset to guard position after every punch to avoid missing quick tempo or target changes.

 The Six Essential Punches